east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 # Applying the sitewide design with ASP.NET Core MVC

-The ASP.NET Core version of the template is not yet feature-complete and is subject to significant changes before it is ready for use on public-facing services.
+The ASP.NET Core version of the template is the current recommended version for new applications on the website.

 ## Getting started